 Well, in light of the Dobbs case being argued before the Supreme Court, the conversation about what being pro-life really means has kicked up again in Christian spaces.

 The Dobbs case is the greatest challenge to the core holdings of Roe v.
 Wade in history thus far.
 At stake is the question of whether or not states have the constitutional right to impose pre-viability prohibitions on elective abortions.
 This is the culmination of 50 years of blood, sweat, and tears by the pro-life movement.
 There is a real — though not guaranteed — hope that the new conservative majority on the Supreme Court will uphold the Mississippi law at the heart of the Dobbs case and possibly even overturn Roe and its follow-on ruling, Planned Parenthood vs. Casey.
 I’ve often said, hoped, and prayed that I would be a part of the “pro-life generation” — the generation to end the ghastly horror of Roe and Casey, which, as Mississippi Solicitor General Scott Stewart argued on behalf of Dobbs, “haunt our nation.”
-By God’s grace, and by President Trump’s election and Supreme Court picks, we appear to be on the cusp of just such a momentous occasion.
+By God’s grace, and by the righteous ruling of the majority of our Supreme Court justices, we appear to be on the cusp of just such a momentous occasion.

 Now, to get more details about the Dobbs case, read “Roe v.
 Wade in the balance: What you need to know about Dobbs v.
 Jackson” by John Wesley Reid.
 And for what you should be aware of from the recent oral arguments, read this piece by yours truly: “Top Four Takeaways for Christians from the Dobbs Oral Arguments.”